brutasse/graphite-api/README.rst

 * Solid codebase.
 Strict flake8 compatibility, good test coverage.
 * Ease of installation/use/configuration.
-* Compatibility with the original Graphite-web API.
+* Compatibility with the original Graphite-web API and 3rd-party dashboards.

 Non-goals
 ---------

-* Support for very old Python versions.
+* Support for very old Python versions (Python 2.6 is still supported but maybe not for long).
 * Built-in support for every metric storage system in the world.
 Whisper is included by default, other storages are added via 3rd-party backends.